 Not include any third party content or intellectual property rights (including by way of example, music, logos, other people, other branded products) in the Talent Materials unless it has obtained permission from the owner of intellectual property rights or third party content ;

 [Lender shall not be liable for any Company Property or any information or content relating to the Brand which is supplied by or on behalf of Company for inclusion in the Company Materials)].

+Company and Lender shall (and Lender shall procure that Talent shall) comply with the obligations for advertisers, brands, talent agencies and talent set out in the ISBA Influencer Marketing Code of Conduct.

 editorial control